adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 The purpose of data protection is to protect personal data.
 Personal data means any information relating to an identified or identifiable natural person ("data subject").
 An identifiable natural person is one who can be identified, directly or indirectly, in particular, by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

-This information includes, for example, details such as name and email address, but also nicknames and information in your forum posts.

 ### What is the purpose of data processing and what is the legal basis? {: #what-is-purpose }

 #### Purpose of data collection and processing {: #purpose }